salesforce-marketingcloud/LearningAppIos/README.md

 2. `kETAccessToken_Prod`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

-NB: You can use different keys for the staging/testing phase and the production phase.
+Note: You can use different keys for the staging/testing phase and the production phase.
 Staging/testing keys are called `kETAppID_Debug` and `kETAccessToken_Debug`.
 <a name="0002"></a>
 ## Marketing Cloud App Center